-Definition: A quota (or also called “quota method”) is a methodology applied to constitute the samples within the framework of a study.
-The quota method ensures that the sample is representative of the population, in the form of groups of individuals meeting specific characteristics (age, sex, income, level of education, socio-professional category, political opinion, etc. .).
+Definition: A quota (also called a quota method) is a methodology used to select samples for a study.
+The quota method ensures that the sample is representative of the population, in the form of groups of individuals with specific characteristics (age, gender, income, education level, socio-professional category, political opinion, etc.).

 If the readers of a website on the world of fashion are women aged 25 to 35 aiming in urban areas and they represent 5% of the French population; then, in the context of a study on a sample of 1000 people, this quota of potential readers will represent 50 people.